der-ofenmeister/der-ofenmeister.github.io/README.md

 permalink: /
 ---

-# Ascending and Descending
+# Why MBAs suck

-> “It is better to solve one problem five different ways, than to solve five problems one way.”
+> “I have a list, but the space here is not enough to contain it.”
- -George Polya
+ -Pierre de Fermat

 ## Latest
 - [First Blog](/001.html)